Sun Life Disability Insurance Claims Attorneys

 When a person is an hourly employee, Sun Life multiplies their hourly rate by the actual number of hours worked per week (no more than 40) to get the weekly rate and multiply it by 52 to obtain an annual amount before dividing by 12.
 For a bi-weekly rate, Sun Life multiplies by 26 and then divides by 12, semi-monthly rates are multiplied by 2, and salaried employees have their annual salaries divided by 12 to get a monthly rate, although an employee who worked less than 12 months could have a different calculation.

-Short-term disability and long-term disability forms for Sun Life both require applicants to complete statements from employees, employers, and treating physicians.
+Long-term disability forms for Sun Life require applicants to complete statements from employees, employers, and treating physicians.
 An incomplete application can result in lengthy delays in the processing of your claim.

 If your claim is denied, you should receive a written notice of denial that states the specific reason or reasons for the denial, the particular Group Policy provisions on which the denial is based, and your right to appeal the claim determination and to receive a copy of documents relating to it.
 Procedures relating to claims denials are outlined in the Group Policy of your employer.
 When all or part of your claim is denied, you can request in writing a review of the denial within 180 days of receiving the notice of denial.